“Skin care must be good enough to eat!”

 The rate your body absorbs materials varies depending on the following factors:[2]

-This might sound crazy, but if you’re not willing to eat your skin products, don’t put them on your skin.
-That’s because what you put on your body can permeate through your skin and into the body.
+This might sound extreme, but if you’re not willing to eat your skin products, don’t put them on your skin.
+That’s because what you put on your body can permeate through your skin and get into the body.

-For example, don’t wash your face or take a shower with water you wouldn’t drink.
-The minerals found in the water can pass through your skin over time.
+For example, don’t wash your face or take a shower with water you wouldn’t drink, because the minerals found in the water can pass through your skin over time.

 Also, the solubility of those chemicals is increased at higher temperatures, which means they can be absorbed by the body at a faster rate.

-As for most skincare products, they contain harmful compounds and toxins.
-Many of the chemicals are linked to negative health effects and cancer.
-Here are some common harmful ingredients found in cosmetic products:[3]
+As for most skincare products, they contain harmful compounds, toxins, and chemicals that are linked to negative health effects and cancer.
+Some common harmful ingredients found in cosmetic products[3] include the following:

-• Toluene – This skin irritant that can affect your respiratory system and cause nausea.
+- Toluene – This skin irritant can affect your respiratory system and cause nausea.

 Most, if not all, toxins are found in makeup products, body wash, deodorant, shampoo, facial cleansers, perfume and cologne, moisturizers, hairspray, toothpaste, and sunscreen.